-30-minute Italian sausage and peppers pasta loaded with fresh bell peppers, onion, and savory sausage.
-This is a quick and easy dinner idea inspired by traditional sausage and peppers recipes and is full of fresh flavor.
+30-minute sausage and peppers pasta loaded with fresh bell peppers, onion, and savory Italian sausage.
+This is a quick and easy dinner idea inspired by traditional sausage and peppers and is full of fresh flavor.

 Italian Sausage and Peppers Pasta